UAlbanyArchives/ants/README.md

 Any feedback or suggested features are welcome, gwiedeman[at]albany.edu

-Uses Joakim Schicht's MftRcrd tool, will credit further later
+Uses Joakim Schicht's MftRcrd tool and Plaso engine developed by Kristinn Gudjonsson and Joachim Metz - will credit further later

 # to do:
 _______

 * Write FTP module
-* Finishe intergrating forensic tools
+* make timestamps consistant and allow for local timezones
 * comment code
 * make unpacker to PREMIS